 Citizens from most African and Middle-Eastern countries require a visa to visit Ukraine.

 Entering and exiting Ukraine

-You can enter and exit Ukraine in several ways:
+You can enter and exit the country in several ways:

 Kyiv, Lviv, Kharkiv, Odesa, and several other cities have international airports with daily flights from all over the world.

 Ukraine shares many land borders with multiple countries.
 These include:

 - Moldova: Technically, you are entering the breakaway republic of Transnistria first when crossing from Ukraine to Moldova.
 Many tourists make a quick stop in Tiraspol before going on to Moldova proper.
 Most people can get a visa for Moldova at the border.
 The best way to go to Moldova is by train or bus from Odesa.